 Finding wonderfulness through stickiness

+Sometimes life gets sticky.
+I would like to demonstrate this with pizza dough.
+Yes, pizza dough.
 I agreed to make the pizza dough, although I had never made it before.
-I’ve become pretty confident with baking bread and thought, “well this can’t be that hard”.
+Because I have become pretty confident with baking bread I thought, “well, this can’t be that hard.”

 I find myself intently reading the directions and doing what my husband does in prepping – getting every ingredient, measuring cup, and spoon out and in place.
 Ready to go!
 Although prepared, I proceeded, let’s say gingerly.

 The process of getting the water to be lukewarm, no higher than 110 F, took a little more time of back and forth than I wanted.
 Then I ended up making the yeast twice as I wasn’t sure if it was bubbling enough.
 But soon after mixing everything into the food processor, I discovered the stickiness of pizza dough.
-The dough was everywhere.
-On the countertop, my hands, the flour bag, the sponge, and the sink.
-But I persevered and had my dough in the bowl wondering if it would be of any use.
+The dough was everywhere – on the countertop, my hands, the flour bag, the sponge, and the sink.
+But I persevered and had my dough in the bowl, wondering if it would be of any use.
 Had I kneaded it right – note to self – lookup kneading.
-But about an hour later – it did rise and I was proud.
+But about an hour later – it did rise, and I was proud.
 I then punched it down (gathering that meant deflating it – did it?
 Need to look that up too.)

 Regardless, I feel amazing, accomplished.
 Realizing that today’s stickiness brought me joy!
 I know there has to be a lesson in this.
 What is God saying to me in the stickiness of pizza dough?
 To have more confidence?
 See the good that happens when I follow directions?
-Let my schedule be flexible enough to allow learning new things like pizza dough?
+Let my schedule be flexible enough to learn new things like pizza dough?
 Good things can come from perseverance?
 Being a homemaker is awesome?
 I am sure it is all these things.
 Thank you, God.
 I am grateful for the lessons today.
 Thank you for giving me a wonderful husband who is making the pizza from my pizza dough, for the pizza dough in general, for my home, for this wonderfulness through stickiness.
-Although challenging, and threatening to never do it again (and I will), it was fulfilling.
+Although challenging and threatening to never do it again (and I will), it was fulfilling.

 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
-2 Timothy 1:17” NKJV

 NOTE: The pizza dough turned out delicious.
 Don made a pepperoni with veggies pizza enjoyed by all – Don and me!
 Recipes below!